Hacker News

 Some other will argue that it's better to make 2 controllers, one for complicated thing 1 and another for complicated thing 2, all based on the same Model.

-12 hours ago by bick_nyers
+4 years ago by bick_nyers

 I think that is a feature, not a bug.
 I think it makes sense in different contexts for "responsibility" to be abstracted differently.
 The two extremes are lots of files and functions versus fewer files and functions, and the optimal balance to strike is probably based on whether it is important for people to focus on the modules, or the arrangement of those modules.
 For high-performance C++ libraries with a good design/architect, it could make sense to split up to a lot of files/functions, so that each function can be iterated upon and improved.
 For a less-performance sensitive Java library where understanding and usage is most important, you would want less files/functions such that the development focus is more on the high level ideas, the arrangement of the parts (or refactoring).